 Payoff Personal Loan Rates & Terms

 If you’re looking for competitive rates on your credit card debt consolidation, Payoff is one of your best bets.
-It offers fixed annual percentage rates (APR) ranging from 5.99% to 24.99%, with term lengths of two to five years.
+It offers fixed annual percentage rates (APRs) ranging from 5.99% to 24.99%, with term lengths of two to five years.
+You’ll be hard-pressed to find lower rates than what Payoff offers, although a few lenders, such as Laurel Road, offer even better rates.

 The exact rate Payoff offers you will depend on a few factors, including: